Lambda-X/cljs-repl-web/README.md

 For improving on the latter, you need first of all [PhantomJS](https://github.com/ariya/phantomjs/) and/or [SlimerJS](http://slimerjs.org/), after which you can: ```lein test-phantom``` and/or ```lein test-slimer``` respectively.
 Featuring [doo](https://github.com/bensu/doo) here.

+## Docs

+The documentation tool of choice is [Codox](https://github.com/weavejester/codox).
+You just need to execute `lein codox` and open `doc/index.html` in order to see the result.

 ## Resources

  * [JQConsole](https://github.com/replit/jq-console)